Renewable Energy Investment Activity and Opportunities in Kosovo

 Key Renewable Projects in Kosovo

 Local brewer Peja Beer invested 5 million euros into Kosovo’s first solar photovoltaic power plant.
-In a sunny day in late October, the 6 MW park outside the western town of Gjakova was producing 3.6 megawatt hours of electricity.
+In a sunny day in late October, the 6 MW park outside the western town of Gjakova was producing 3.6 megawatt-hours of electricity.

-Current renewable energy capacity of the country amounts to approximately 70MW small hydropower and a 32.4MW wind farm in Eastern Kosovo which reached commercial operation in October 2018 and solar photovoltaic capacity is only 7MW at the end of 2018.
+The current renewable energy capacity of the country amounts to approximately 70MW small hydropower and a 32.4MW wind farm in Eastern Kosovo which reached commercial operation in October 2018 and solar photovoltaic capacity is only 7MW at the end of 2018.
 A 10 MW wind farm in Northern Kosovo is under development and expected to commence commercial operations in 2021.

 The more information about the renewable energy market in Kosovo, including full contact details of renewable energy project owners, developers and stakeholders, you may read here: ’Western Balkans Solar Photovoltaic (PV) Power Market Outlook 2019÷2028’.
 Furthermore, you may receive up to 4 quarterly updates.